In our community, a teen transitioning has an entirely different connotations than it does for the rest of the world.

 Anyway, people will be coming into your home to meet you and your child, be prepared!

 Go through the MHMRA intake process.
 You will have no choice in the matter, actually.
-If your child is approaching 18, it is time for all new psychological, IQ and behavioral assessments.
+If your child is approaching 18, it is time for all new psychological, IQ and behavioral assessments via the county.
 If your child is still 17, you will need to pay for these assessments and any other services through what they call a “MAP fee.”
 You must provide them with your tax returns and they will calculate your fees on a sliding scale.
 What, you thought Harris County would provide services to you for free?

-When you finally exit big waiting lists, you are ready to be placed onto smaller ones.
-We were on the wait list to attend a special needs coffee shop in El Lago, which was the only thing we could get through Harris County in our area.
+When you finally exit big waiting lists for services, you are ready to be placed onto myriad smaller wait lists for services.
+We were on the wait list to attend a special needs coffee shop in El Lago, which was the only thing we could get in our area through Harris County.
 Really?
-We’re going to be placed on a wait list to go to a coffee shop?
-I had to work that Friday night.
-Maybe it was great, who knows.
+We’re going to be placed on a wait list to go to a coffee shop in El Lago?
+I had to work in the library that Friday night.

 No one will likely even know about “SSDI.”
 SSDI is a mysterious thing.